RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Theorem callouts/Theorem callouts.md

 To use your custom CSS snippets, go to `Settings > Community plugins > Math Booster > Global > Theorem callouts > Style` and set it to `Custom`.

 As examples, the snippets used for the presets can be found on the [GitHub repository](https://github.com/RyotaUshio/obsidian-math-booster/tree/master/styles) of this plugin.

+## Remarks

+Theorem callouts will not work perfectly if they are nested inside another callout.
+Always use them as top-level blocks of your note.